 Please see our documentation for further details.

-Single-line diagrams, library data and results tables can be exported in a multitude of formats:
+Single-line diagrams, library data and study results can be exported in a multitude of formats:

 System studies to examine the impact and limiting levels of penetration for wind turbine generation.
 Many aspects of system performance were examined; wind energy integration, modelling of mixed gas turbine and diesel generation; incorporation of power factor correction capacitors.
 Technical support provided in establishing operating policies.